Les Paul Special Tribute - Humbucker - Worn White Satin

 Considering the price, the Les Paul Tribute is a good option.
 And if you are not willing to spend PS1,300, you can always invest in a less expensive Les Paul Studio.

-A Tribute is a great investment for any guitarist.
+A Tribute is an excellent investment for any guitarist.
 You can play it with the help of a custom guitar builder.
 These guitars have many upgrades and come with a lifetime warranty.

-You can find a great Les Paul Tribute in a few minutes, and will surely be amazed by its quality and value for money.
+You can find a fantastic Les Paul Tribute in a few minutes, and you will surely be amazed by its quality and value for money.
 So, what are you waiting for?

 Chrome-covered body